 navigable Inland waters.

 In addition to meeting the sea service requirements for the AB rating

 the mariner must also hold the Lifeboatman or Lifeboatman Limited

 rating.
 This requires completion of a Lifeboatman or Proficiency in

 Survival Craft (PSC) class.
 Columbia Pacific Maritime does not offer the

-Edmonds, Washington for this course.
+Courses in Edmonds, Washington for the PSC course.

 Individuals without sea service experience seeking employment